Written by Michele and Ron from Legging It Travel, an Australian couple from Perth who decided not to wait until they retire to travel the world.

 While they cost a little more, it is worth it as you get to see the views without looking past other passengers.

 Pro Tip: Make sure you ask for a seat on the right-hand side heading south and the left-hand side going north to get the best views.

 In peak seasons, you do need to book in advance (usually a few days); we traveled in winter and got tickets the day before we wanted to travel.
 If you want to treat yourself, you can take President Tito’s old train during summer.
 It costs about 200 euro a ticket and needs to be booked well in advance as it is very popular but worth it for a once in a lifetime experience.

 How Much Does The Bar To Belgrade Train Cost?
 How To Buy Tickets?

-- The northbound train can easily be booked at the station in Bar or Podgorica, but cannot be booked online.
+- The northbound train can quickly be booked at the Bar or Podgorica station but cannot be booked online.
 If passing through Belgrade southbound, you can also book there

 What To Expect On The Train

-The normal trains themselves are pretty rough, the carriages are covered in graffiti and these days are looking a bit worse for wear.
+The regular trains themselves are pretty rough, the carriages are covered in graffiti, and these days are looking a bit worse for wear.

-However, the six berth cabins, with their fairly comfortable seats give stunning views through their dirt covered windows.
-The windows open at the top so you can take clear photos but it was too cold in winter for us to do this.
-It also gives you the chance to spend some time with a small group of very friendly locals, most of whom spoke a little English.
+However, with their reasonably comfortable seats, the six-berth cabins give stunning views through their dirt-covered windows.
+The windows open at the top so you can take clear photos, but it was too cold in winter for us to do this.
+It also gives you the chance to spend some time with a small group of amiable locals, most of whom spoke a little English.

 The locals we met with very friendly and were as curious about us as we were about them.
 They were always pointing out things for us to see and explaining where we were.